 Border to Border (Highway 281) Tour

-Follow Highway 281 from Whitestone Hill near Edgeley to the International Peace Garden near Dunseith.
+Follow Highway 281 through the lakes country of North Dakota, from Whitestone Hill near Edgeley, past the Worl's Largest Buffalo to the serene International Peace Garden near Dunseith.

 Site of the fiercest clash between U.S. Army soldiers and Native American tribes in North Dakota.